johannwalder/content-reputation/README.md

 # content-reputation
 A small collection of different technologies combined into a sample project.

-More information (i.e. Trello board, Idea pool,...) will be soon available at the project page: http://johannwalder.github.io/content-reputation/
+More information (i.e. Trello board, Idea pool,...) can be found at the project page: http://johannwalder.github.io/content-reputation/

 **Technologies:**